rubenpad/ionode/README.md

 Other change implemented is Mosca by Aedes because mosca is right now an unmaintained project.

-_Please see modules folder to information detailed about each_
+_Please see modules folder to information detailed about each one_

 So here we go!